github-tools/github-release-notes/README.md

 # github-release-notes
-Node module which generates a release from the latest tag and compiles release notes based on commit messages between the last two tags.
+Node module which generates a release from the latest tag and compiles release notes based on commit messages between the last tag and the latest release.

 ## Installation